civol/HDLRuby/README.md

 # HDLRuby

-Hardware Ruby is a library for describing and simulating digital electronic systems.
+HDLRuby is a library for describing and simulating digital electronic systems.

 __Warning__: